You are here

 - Find a study partner or join a study group.
 It's helpful to meet regularly with colleagues to review Professional Editorial Standards (2016) and to work through Meeting Professional Editorial Standards and the Test Preparation Guides.
 You can improve your test-taking skills by working on the practice tests and then reviewing one another's work.
 You may also benefit from reviewing and discussing the sample pass and fail responses in the Test Preparation Guides.

 - Practise marking up text with standard copy editors' and/or proofreaders' marks.
 You'll find them in The Chicago Manual of Style and The Canadian Style.

-- Write tests and quizzes on punctuation, grammar and usage that you find on the Internet.
+- Complete tests and quizzes on punctuation, grammar and usage that you find on the Internet.

 - Practise editing and proofreading all kinds of documents.
 Work quickly, to build up your speed.
 Set time limits for yourself.
 You'll only have three hours to write the actual test, so make sure you're good at working carefully and quickly.

 - Review tips and strategies for taking tests.
 This is particularly important if you haven't written a test or exam for some time.
 Past candidates have found it helpful to update their test-taking strategies, especially those related to time management.

 Start studying several months before the exam.
 Six months should be enough time to prepare well.